Ninja-Yubaraj/Docker-Server/Readme.md

 ![](Wonderland/assets/images/morpheus.png)

-If You choose the Blue-Pill 🔵, run the command below, it will do everything[still you've to install modules by yourself] and the story ends.
+If You choose the Blue-Pill 🔵, run the command below, it will do everything[still you've to install modules and Docker-Containers by yourself] and the story ends.
 But You will never know what it will do with the sudo, so be careful.
 ```
 sudo curl https://raw.githubusercontent.com/Ninja-Yubaraj/Docker-Server/main/Wonderland/Blue-Pill.sh | sudo bash
 ```